-The curriculum is supported by the following strategies.
-These are used for specific pupils to help enhance their learning/communication.
+The curriculum is supported by the following strategies to help enhance learning and communication (where needed).

 The Picture Exchange Communication System (PECS) was developed over 20 years ago.
-It allows children and adults with autism and other communication difficulties to initiate communication.
-PECS begins with teaching students to exchange a picture of the desired item with a teacher, who immediately honours the request.
-For example, if they want a drink, they will give a picture of 'drink' to an adult who directly hands them a drink.
+It allows children and adults with Autism and other communication difficulties to initiate communication.
+PECS starts by teaching students to exchange a picture of their desired item with a teacher, who immediately honours the request.
+For example, if they want a drink, they will give a picture of a drink to an adult who directly hands them a drink.
 Verbal prompts are not used, thus encouraging spontaneity and avoiding prompt dependency.
-The system goes on to teach discrimination of symbols and how to construct simple "sentences."
-Ideas for teaching commenting and other language structures such as asking and answering questions are also incorporated.
+The system goes on to teach the discrimination of symbols and how to construct simple sentences.
+Ideas for teaching, commenting and other language structures such as asking and answering questions are also incorporated.

-· Very strong interests and impulses to engage in favoured activities, with difficulties disengaging once engaged.
+- Very strong interests and impulses to engage in favoured activities, with difficulty disengaging once engaged

 The long-term goals of the TEACCH approach are both skill development and fulfilment of fundamental human needs such as dignity, engagement in productive and personally meaningful activities, and feelings of security, self-efficacy, and self-confidence.
-To accomplish these goals, TEACCH developed the intervention approach called "Structured Teaching."
+To accomplish these goals TEACCH developed an intervention approach called 'Structured Teaching'.